-- The newborn is transferred before newborn hearing screening is completed: - Enter receiving facility's name in MNScreen. - Report infant transfer to family, primary care provider, and to MDH. - The newborn hearing screening is missed: - Document missed status in MNScreen. - Schedule newborn hearing screen with Audiologist ASAP. - Communicate follow-up plan with family, primary care provider, and MDH.
+- The newborn is transferred before newborn hearing screening is completed. - Enter receiving facility name in MNScreen. - Communicate transfer of infant to family, primary care provider, and MDH. - The newborn hearing screening is missed. - Document missed status in MNScreen. - Schedule and arrange for screening one to two weeks post-discharge. - Communicate follow-up plan to family, primary care provider, and MDH.